Does Listening To Classical Music Make You Smarter? Tuesday January 4 2022, 8:00 AM

 Does Listening To Classical Music Make You Smarter?

-Can Certain Music Make You Smarter?
+Can Classical Music Make You Smarter?

 Music can have tons of positive benefits on our health.
 So much so that many people like to think that listening to certain types of music can actually make you smarter.
 Especially if it's classical music!